 Middle school students typically spend from one to two hours per night on homework, depending on the grade level and course work.
 Students are provided with a single binder with all internal components to ensure they are using a structured system to keep them organized at school and home.
 As well, each student participates in a weekly Organizational Skills class to increase their Executive Functioning skills such as time management and planning, further preparing them for the demands of high school.

 Technology is another important part of our program.
-The Newton School provides laptops and Wi-Fi access for all middle school students.
-Laptops are consistently equipped with Microsoft Office, Inspiration, typing programs and other specialized software.
+The Newton School provides Chromebooks and Wi-Fi access for all middle school students.
+Chromebooks are consistently equipped with Google Educational Suite of products.
 Laptops remain at school at all times, though the students can access most programs at home as well.
 Some textbooks are available online and may be accessed at school and home as well.